Understanding the Nuances of Target Market vs Target Audience

 Identifying your target market and audience is the first step of any Direct Mail campaign.
 If acquisition is your goal, appealing to a broader market is ideal for attracting new customers and growing your lists.
 For retention, focusing on specific audiences and creating distinct customer profiles helps improve engagement and conversions.

-One new tool to take advantage of is Modern Postcard’s Clarity Dashboard.
-This online tool allows you to upload your own customer data and see over 30+ graphs and charts detailing the demographic profile and audience segments of your own customers.
-By knowing more about your customers, you can better prospect to people who look like them.
-The result?
-More effective marketing, a lower cost-per-acquisition, and better bang for your marketing buck.
+One new online tool to take advantage of is Modern Postcard’s Clarity Dashboard, which allows you to upload your own customer data and see over 30+ graphs and charts detailing the demographic profile and audience segments of your own customers.

 By distinguishing between your target market and target audience, you can optimize your Direct Mail efforts, enhancing both your outreach and your return on investment.
 Learn more about how Modern Postcard can help you reach your target audience with our Direct Mail retargeting!